-As per the Exchange Circular, the 3rd phase of Peak Margin Reporting shall be implemented from 1st June, 2021.
+As per the Exchange Circular, the 4th and final phase of Peak Margin Reporting shall be implemented from 1st September, 2021.
 As per this circular, the highest margin utilized by the client during the day needs to be collected and reported.
-Impact of this new circular on traders This circular is important for intraday traders using margins […]
+Impact of this new circular on traders This circular is important for intraday traders […]

 SEBI has come up with the new margin framework for derivatives to keep up pace with the changing market dynamics and to bring more efficiency in the risk management framework.
 This new framework shall help in margin reduction for hedged contracts.
 The change in margin framework shall be effective from 1st June, 2020 as per […]